bransfieldjack/fullstack-frameworks-milestone-project-unicorn-attractor/README.md

 * Create an 'IP' config var, with a corresponding value of: 0.0.0.0.
 * Create a 'PORT' config var, with a corresponding value of: 5000.
 * Create a config var for storage of the S3 secret access key credentials.
-* Create a config var containing your mongDB username and password credentials.
+* Create a config var containing your DATABASE_URL credentials for use with Postgresql.
 * Make sure all other relevant environment variables (see env.py) are configured, as required.
 * To access the application, click open on the heroku console (top right) and record the apps URL.